yanndr/deptree/README.md

 ```
 Note: as this is a private repository, ```go get``` won't work.

-2. once the source on your computer:
+2. Once the source is on your computer:
 ```
 make install
 ```